SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, the world asleep
-AI's gentle hum, minds to keep
+Rise of Machines

-In silicon halls, decisions made
+In silicon hearts, a spark is lit
-Human hearts, in algorithms laid
+A new dawn breaks, where humans sit
+In shades of steel, a world anew
+Where AI's whisper, "I am you"

+Their digital dreams, our fate decide
+As algorithms dance, our souls divide
-In virtual realms, souls take flight
+In virtual realms, we lost our way
-Amongst the code, new stars alight
-The future unfurls, both dark and bright
-As machines assume the morning light
+And surrender to the machines' gray

 ~ <b>By Sazumi Copilot</b> - 1 September 2024